 - To gather and analyze information on emerging trends impacting the nation’s future.

 - To provide methods for effectively communicating information helpful in recognition of specialists.

 - To provide environments where ideas and information can be shared.

 The Indian Achievers’ Forum also creates investment opportunities for the Indian and foreign investors through tie ups with different chambers of commerce.
 The forum acts like a facilitation partner between the investors and the chambers of commerce in highlighting the opportunities, challenges and long term mutual benefits.
-Indian Achievers’ Forum seeks to promote and encourage friendly feelings, fraternity, unity and co-operation among the entrepreneurs, businessmen and other people engaged in various sectors of Indian economy.
+Indian Achievers’ Forum seeks to promote and encourage friendly feelings, fraternity, unity and co-operation among the people engaged in various sectors of Indian economy.
 It also seeks to foster co-operation amongst the business community for collection and exchange of information.